pixelwizardsnft/cw-wager/README.md

 ### Fees
-Contract fee and fee burn fee percentages can be set in `InstantiateMsg`.
+Contract fee and fairburn fee percentages can be set in `InstantiateMsg`.